Raise Corporate Venture Capital: Structure & Risks

 2. Setting Governance and Autonomy:

 Traditional venture capital firms often step back after investing.
 However, corporate venture capital funds operate differently.
-They stay actively involved because they have strategic goals beyond financial returns.

 This involvement creates both opportunities and challenges.
 Startups gain valuable resources and market access.
 Yet, they also risk losing the independence that fuels their innovation.